5uperboy/react-axios-project/README.md

-# react-axios-project
+# React with Axios API integration

-A small React project with Axios API intergration
+A simple project that demonstrates how to integrate React with Axios API.